MATCHA-MIT/secsep-octal/README.md

 2. Added noinline to specific functions to make infer and check work.

 ### chacha20
+1. The benchmark itself allows `in` and `out` array are the same array, but our type system can only work if we assume they are non-overlapped.
+2. We also add an extra assumption to indicate that `in - out >= 32`.

 ### poly1305
 1. Original bench has goto -> we replaced it with loops and function calls
 2. It passes a pointer to an array and later cast the array pointer to a struct with secret and public data.
 3. Current main function only call with specific length, which is not good.
-4. Need to fix the main function - need to test with different input lengths to prevent us from generating too general constraints!!!
+4. Need to fix the main function - need to test with different input lengths to prevent us from generating too general constraints!!! (done)

 ### x25519